quanthsu/Opinion-based-Pair-Trading-Strategy/README.md

 ## Code

-1. Generating the dataset of Train, Validation and Test for proposed sector in `code.py`
+1. Generate the dataset of Train, Validation and Test for proposed sector in `code.py`.
+2. Train the proposed NN model directly in `NN-PW/train.py` for pair trading task.